dwmcnelis/formatlibrary-backup/README.md

 ![Card-Database-Results-Gallery](/public/screenshots/Card-Database-Results-Gallery.jpg)

 • Results can be sorted by Card Name, Release Date, ATK, DEF, or Level.<br/>
-• Results are paginated and the quantity displayed can be changed.
+• Results are paginated and the quantity displayed can be changed.<br/>
 • Results link to Single Card details.

 # Single Card Details